adam-p/yesterday-i-learned/linux.md

 * Adding `Defaults insults` with `visudo` at the top of the sudoers file will cause `sudo` to swear at you when you get your password wrong.
 * Besides `!!`, there is also `!!:n`, which selects the nth argument in the last command.
 * It is usually impossible to run `sudo` commands in an ssh one-liner, unless you do so like this: `ssh -t user@host 'sudo make-sandwich'`
+* Argument for SSH timeouts: If you remove users from your system, but they’re still connected via ssh, their connection may remain open indefinitely.